tuxslack/mochaccino/README.md

 Icon made by Freepik from www.flaticon.com

-A variável $tint_config no script toggle.sh armazena o nome do arquivo de configuração que será usado pelo tint2.
+The $tint_config variable in the toggle.sh script stores the name of the configuration file that will be used by tint2.